mcschmitz/box_office_success_prediction/data_analysis/requests_analysis.md

 ![](requests_analysis_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-There does not seem to be any obvious difference between the KPIs and their cummulative aggregation, except for the search term “main title + film” whose correlation increases during the timewindow.
+There does not seem to be any obvious difference between the KPIs and their cummulative aggregation, except for the aggregated volume of the search term “main title + film” whose correlation stagnates at about 3 weeks before premiere.
 Nevertheless, the Google Value, the complete title and the main title show a high correlation between compared to the number of visitors.
 Also notice: 6 and 5 weeks before premiere the correlation between the complete title and the number of visitors is greater than the correlation between the main title and the number of visitors, which kind of confirms the assumption made above, that up to 4 week prior to premier it is neceassary to google for the complete title and not just the main title if one wants to find sufficient results.